AlgoMaster Logo

 We need to determine if the entire string s is made up of some shorter substring repeated two or more times.
 So if s = "abab", the answer is true because "ab" repeated twice gives us "abab".
 But if s = "aba", there is no substring we can repeat to get the original string.

-A few things to notice upfront.
-The repeating substring must divide the string evenly, meaning its length must be a divisor of the total string length.
+The repeating substring must tile the string evenly, so its length must be a divisor of the total string length.
 If the string has length 6, the candidate substring could have length 1, 2, or 3, but not 4 or 5.
-Also, the candidate substring length can be at most n/2 because we need at least two copies.
+The candidate length can also be at most n/2, since the string must hold at least two copies.

-This divisibility constraint is what gives us a foothold.
-We do not need to try every possible substring, just the ones whose lengths divide n evenly.
+This divisibility constraint limits the search.
+We do not need to try every possible substring, only the ones whose lengths divide n evenly.

 Key Constraints: